hpcleuven/VscDocumentation/source/jobs/specifying_resources.rst

    -l nodes=2:ppn=8  -l pmem=10gb

-In total, each of the 16 processes can use 10 GB RAM.
+Each of the 16 processes can use 10 GB RAM for a total of 160 GB.

 .. note::